-The best Forex broker to use depends on a lot of factors, like where you are in the world.
-Here are some of our picks for the best Forex broker to use based on our experiences and research:
+The best Forex broker to use depends on a lot of factors, like where you are in the world, what you want to trade and how you want to fund your account.

 What To Look For In A Forex Broker

 One of the first decisions you need to make is what broker you are going to use.

 A Forex broker is a firm that gives currency traders access to a platform where they can buy and sell foreign currencies.